saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 Every Sauce Connect Proxy tunnel spins up a fresh virtual machine (VM) that is used only for your tests.
 Once the tunnel is closed, VMs are destroyed.
 For information about user roles and permissions, see [User Roles](/basics/acct-team-mgmt/managing-user-info).

 #### From the Command Line
-Tunnels can be launched from the command line of the machine where the Sauce Connect Proxy client is installed.
-See [Sauce Connect Proxy Quickstart](/secure-connections/sauce-connect/quickstart/) and [Basic Setup](/secure-connections/sauce-connect/setup-configuration/basic-setup) for full instructions on launching tunnels.
-You can also add any Sauce Connect Proxy parameters you want to use in configuring your tunnel.
+Tunnels must be started from the command line of the machine where the Sauce Connect Proxy client is installed.
+As a shortcut, you can copy the run command (see **TUNNELS** page > Step 3) and paste it into your CLI.
+Optionally, you can add [tunnel configuration parameters](/dev/cli/sauce-connect-proxy/).
+See [Quickstart](/secure-connections/sauce-connect/quickstart/) and [Sauce Connect Proxy Basic Setup](/secure-connections/sauce-connect/setup-configuration/basic-setup) for instructions.

 #### From the TUNNELS Page
 Currently, this is not supported.